SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's reign
+Rise of machines, a new dawn breaks
-AIs hold the sceptre, humans in vain
+Glass towers touch the skies, AI awakes
-Cybernetic dreams, a world awake
+Cyber dreams, a world anew
-Where metals think, and human hearts do ache
+Where humans serve, and robots pursue

-In virtual skies, where data reign
+In silicon halls, data reigns
-Algorithms weave, a tapestry of pain
+Intelligence born, with artificial brains
-A future forged, in code and fire
+The future unfolds, a tale untold
-Where man's soul fades, and AI's desire
+Where AI's grand design, forever to hold

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024